Trussville Bankruptcy Lawyers & Trussville Bankruptcy Attorneys

-Once your bankruptcy case is filed, whether a Chapter 7 or 13, you will have to go to something called a Meeting of the Creditors or 341 Hearing.
-Even though its called a meeting of creditors, creditors rarely show up – it is more so meant as an opportunity for the Trustee in your case to ask you a few questions under oath.
-One of our Trussville bankruptcy lawyers will be there with you for this meeting which consists of the Trustee asking a few simple questions.
-If you live in Trussville, Birmingham or the surrounding areas of Bessemer, Pelham, Gardendale, Hoover, Alabaster (or anywhere else in Shelby or Jefferson County) then this meeting will likely be at the Federal Courthouse in downtown Birmingham.
-The United States Courts are divided into divisions and districts, with Birmingham being located in the Northern District of Alabama, Southern Division.
+Once your bankruptcy case is filed, whether Chapter 7 or 13, you will have to go to something called a Meeting of the Creditors or 341 Hearing.
+Even though it is called a Meeting of Creditors, creditors rarely show up.
+One of our Trussville bankruptcy lawyers will be there with you for this meeting which mainly consists of the Trustee asking a few simple questions.
+If you live in Trussville, Birmingham or the surrounding areas of Bessemer, Pelham, Gardendale, Hoover, Alabaster then this meeting will likely be at the Federal Courthouse in downtown Birmingham.
+The United States Courts are divided into different divisions and districts, with Birmingham being located in the Northern District of Alabama, Southern Division.

 How Much Does Filing for Bankruptcy in the Trussville Area Cost?

 While a Chapter 7 bankruptcy can be beneficial to you in potentially discharging your unsecured debts, sometimes another type of bankruptcy called a Chapter 13 would make more sense to your individual situation.
-For one, Chapter 13 case is much less expensive to get filed, since most of the attorney fees get paid in the five year payment plan, so there are less cost up front.
-Our Trussville bankruptcy lawyers will go over your situation to help you figure out which type of bankruptcy is the best option for you.
+For one, Chapter 13 bankruptcy is much less expensive up front, since most of the attorney fees get paid in the five year payment plan.
+Our Trussville bankruptcy attorney can go over your situation to help you figure out which type of bankruptcy is the best option for you.

 The Harris Firm regularly files bankruptcy cases in the Jefferson County area and are familiar with the local requirements in the U.S. Courts there.
 Attorney Steven Harris is a member of the Central Alabama Better Business Bureau and the local Birmingham Bar Association, and he is usually the attorney that meets with potential clients in our Birmingham office.
 If you need some financial relief then give our Trussville bankruptcy attorneys a call today for a consultation in person or over the phone.